pathfinder177/blockchain_go/doc/WALLET.md

 - Backend to use blockchain functionality

 ### Storage
-To implements basic auth: use postgresql with hashed login and passwords
+To implements basic auth: use postgresql as database of users
+#### Schema
+Users table:
+username password

+Wallet table:
+username wallet

 ### Handlers:
 Some handlers use storages:
-    - DB for database of users(postgresql)
+    - DB for database of users
     - BLC for blockchain

-- A good idea to cache user data for GET requests to not to overload blockchain and append/change data after send/receive actions in cache as any tx is immutable.
+- A good idea is to cache user data for GET requests to not to overload blockchain and append/change data after send/receive actions in cache as any tx is immutable.
     - Here I omit it